Advice for people who are deemed to be 'clinically extremely vulnerable'.

-You will be asked to 'shield' if you meet any of the following criteria AND you are recommended to do so by your clinician:
+You will be moved up to the 'clinically extremely vulnerable' list ONLY if you meet any of the following criteria AND you are recommended to do so by your clinician:

-- If your psoriasis or psoriatic arthritis is well controlled with minimal activity, you have none of the comorbidities listed here, and you are taking only ONE of the following: an immunosuppressive medication, a biologic, or a small molecule immunosuppressant (please see the list above for specific examples).
+- If your psoriasis or psoriatic arthritis is well controlled with minimal activity, you do not have a health condition which makes you 'clinically vulnerable', and you are taking only ONE of the following: an immunosuppressive medication, a biologic, or a small molecule immunosuppressant (please see the list above for specific examples).

-- If your psoriasis or psoriatic arthritis is well controlled with minimal activity, you have none of the comorbidities listed here, and you are taking ONE biologic (see list above) in combination with methotrexate.
+- If your psoriasis or psoriatic arthritis is well controlled with minimal activity, you do not have a health condition which makes you 'clinically vulnerable', and you are taking ONE biologic (see list above) in combination with methotrexate.

-- If your psoriasis or psoriatic arthritis is well controlled with minimal activity, you have none of the comorbidities listed here, and you are taking ONE immunosuppressive medication (see list above) plus Hydroxychloroquine or Sulphasalazine.
+- If your psoriasis or psoriatic arthritis is well controlled with minimal activity, you do not have a health condition which makes you 'clinically vulnerable', and you are taking ONE immunosuppressive medication (see list above) plus Hydroxychloroquine or Sulphasalazine.

 - Topical skin treatments (creams, gels etc.)

-The British Association of Dermatologists have put together a useful FAQ section here that includes the following examples:
+The British Association of Dermatologists has put together a useful risk stratification grid, which can be found here.

-If you have psoriatic arthritis, you may also find this risk stratification guide from the British Society for Rheumatology useful if you are taking an immunosuppressant medication and you are unsure whether or not you fall into the 'extremely vulnerable' category requiring 'shielding'.
+If you have psoriatic arthritis, you may also find this risk stratification guide from the British Society for Rheumatology useful if you are taking an immunosuppressant medication and you are unsure whether or not you fall into the 'clinically extremely vulnerable' category.

-Finally, full guidance on shielding to protect 'extremely vulnerable' people can be found here:
+Finally, full guidance on shielding and protecting people who are 'clinically extremely vulnerable' from COVID-19 can be found here: